Implementation standards

 Maintain operational trust

-Outcome: fewer incidents caused by “quick fixes.”
+Outcome: fewer failures caused by rushed changes.

 Controls

-Control areas we apply by default
+Standards we apply by default

 Security

-Security-by-design baseline
+Security baseline

-• Least-privilege intent and safe defaults
+• Least-privilege thinking and safer defaults

 • Defensive input handling and validation

-• Ownership clarity for admin access
+• Responsibility clarity for admin access

 Privacy

-Privacy-aligned data handling
+Privacy-aware data handling

 • Data minimization (only what’s needed)